nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 There are absolutely _tons_ of IKEA hacks out there that you can try and most of them are beginner-friendly.
 People are wickedly creative so you'll be able to find another use for your kallax.
 I did!
 [I built simple cabinet doors](https://craftycody.com/crafts/doors-ikea-kallax/) and attached them to mine.
 Now all the electronics are hidden and I didn't have to buy a new TV stand from Article.

-[I made a simple knife block](https://craftycody.com/crafts/kinfe-block-diy/) with just a jigsaw, wood, and glue that's a great way to get your feet wet.
+[I made a simple knife block](https://craftycody.com/crafts/kinfe-block-diy/) with just a jig saw, wood, and glue that's a great way to get your feet wet.

 ## Practice makes Confidence